 What’s to Like: Stands tall in the pocket… Above average arm… Throws an excellent deep ball; allows receivers to “go get it”… Size allows him to shrug off defenders… Has some decent pocket mobility… Seems to take what is given right away… Not afraid to lower his shoulder and get some yardage when running the ball… Pretty decent job of letting receivers get open… Confident, willing to throw into some tight spaces… Outside of deep throws, his best throws are on slants or skinny posts.

-What’s Concerning: Not overly impressed with his ball; very wobbly even in good weather conditions… Tends to be a little flat-footed for my liking at times… Does not throw well on the run and ball placement on wide throws needs improvement… Throws on timing routes like comebacks or sidelines are often late… Needs to develop some touch on intermediate throws… When he gets sloppy it’s largely due to poor footwork or over-striding… Has some pocket presence but panics a bit at times when he doesn’t have to.
+What’s Concerning: Not overly impressed with his ball; very wobbly even in good weather conditions… Tends to be a little flat-footed (heavy legged) for my liking at times… Does not throw well on the run and ball placement on wide throws needs improvement… Throws on timing routes like comebacks or sidelines are often late which makes me wonder about his overall arm strength… Needs to develop some touch on intermediate throws… When he gets sloppy it’s largely due to poor footwork or over-striding… Has some pocket presence but panics a bit at times when he doesn’t have to.

 Video Watched: vs. PITT ’17, vs. OKLA ’17, vs. TEX ’17, vs. TTU ’17

 Video courtesy: DraftBreakdown.com